astronomer/docs/astro/create-cluster.md

 title: "Create a new cluster on Astro"
 id: create-cluster
 description: Create a new Astro cluster for your Organization.
+toc_min_heading_level: 1
+toc_max_heading_level: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Astro install typically starts with one Cluster for each Organization.
-However, your organization can choose to configure multiple Astro Clusters.
+The Astro install typically starts with one cluster for each Organization.
+However, your organization can choose to configure multiple Astro clusters.
 This could enable a few benefits, including:

 - Clusters in different regions
 - Different clusters for development and production environments